Appiah/socialinvites.github.io/android_core_ui_old.md

 Usage example:

-    socialInvitesManager.setSenderId("sender_id");
+    SocialInvitesManager.setSenderId("sender_id");

-If you want to use the user's MSISDN as a sender ID, you can use the *SocialInvitesUIManager* method `fetchMsisdn()` which tries to get MSISDN from the user's mobile phone.
+If you want to use the user's MSISDN as a sender ID, you can use the *SocialInvitesManager* method `fetchMsisdn()` which tries to get MSISDN from the user's mobile phone.
 Be aware that this method **will not return the MSISDN in every case**.
 It returns either MSISDN or null if fetching MSISDN is not possible on that device.
 If you use this method, you will have to handle *CannotFetchUserMSISDNException* if the user's MSISDN is not found on the phone.
 A recommendation for you is to try to fetch user's MSISDN, but you need to have a mechanism for getting the user's phone number.
 You can use Infobip’s 2-Factor Authentication solution (2FA).

 Usage example:

     String senderId = "";
     try {
-        senderId = socialInvitesManager.fetchMSISDN();
+        senderId = SocialInvitesManager.fetchMSISDN();
     } catch (CannotFetchUserMSISDNException e){
         senderId = "sender_id";
     }

-    socialInvitesManager.setSenderId(senderId);
+    SocialInvitesManager.setSenderId(senderId);

 Once you set the Sender ID or you fetch the MSISDN, you can use the method `getSenderId()` to find out the string representation of the Sender ID saved for that specific user.

 Usage example:

-    String senderId = socialInvitesManager.getSenderId();
+    String senderId = SocialInvitesManager.getSenderId();

 #### Invitation message ####

 As mentioned above, after registering your application, you have to add the default message for your application.
 This default message is the invitation message for your application.
 Every time a user sends the invitation, the text of the message will be the text of the default message with the hyperlink included.
-You can get your default message at any moment as a *ClientMobileApplicationMessage* object using the `getDefaultMessage()` method from the *SocialInvitesUIManager*.
+You can get your default message at any moment as a *ClientMobileApplicationMessage* object using the `getDefaultMessage()` method from the *SocialInvitesManager*.

-If you want, you can provide your users with the possibility to send personalized messages instead of your default message by calling the `enableSendingCustomMessage()` method from *SocialInvitesUIManager*. **You can do this only if you have initialized library with Infobip account credentials.** In that case, the hyperlink will be added to the end of the customized message.
+If you want, you can provide your users with the possibility to send personalized messages instead of your default message by calling the `enableSendingCustomMessage()` method from *SocialInvitesManager*.
+In that case, the hyperlink will be added to the end of the customized message.
 All you have to do is to enable custom message sending.
 If custom message sending is enabled, the message line will be shown in the bottom of the contacts layout.
 That line contains message text which will be sent and the pen icon.
 Clicking on the **Pen icon** opens the edit message dialog where a user can customize his invitation message.
 The user has option to reset his custom message to default.

-**WARNING:** If you allow users to change the message, remember that a user can send a message with content which you cannot approve or uses this functionality to other purposes (e.g. if both resend mode and edit message are enabled).

 <img style="width: 480px;" src="http://www.infobip.com/images/social_invites/EditMessageLineImage.png" />